 Firstly, the structure of the hamper is provided by low-quality cardboard.
 The covering material is also of questionable quality, and the removable liners are a real pain to get in and out.
 All told, for the greenbacks, you can get a much better hamper by choosing one of the other options above.

 Why You Should Trust Us

 Senior Research Analyst Austin Palmer and Senior Review Editor Nick Miley have a combined experience of over a decade testing cleaning and storage products.
 However, they have been using clothes hampers and doing laundry for more than thirty years each.
-Laundry hampers are not overly complicated but they do require a discerning eye for quality, durability, and function which we have honed on much more complicated and involved products.
+Laundry hampers are not overly complicated but do require a discerning eye for quality, durability, and function, which we have honed on much more complicated and involved products.

 Analysis and Test Results

-For the purposes of this review, design refers to the number of compartments in the hamper including pockets for storing detergent, and whether or not the unit has a lid.
-Starting with the later design feature, the BirdRock Home Premium Double and Compact Corner, the Simple Houseware Double and the Household Essentials Double Hamper all have lids covering their compartments.
+For the purposes of this review, design refers to the number of compartments in the hamper, including pockets for storing detergent, and whether or not the unit has a lid.
+Starting with the later design feature, the BirdRock Home Premium Double and Compact Corner, the Simple Houseware Double, and the Household Essentials Double Hamper all have lids covering their compartments.
 Additionally, all of the above models have removable lids.

 — Nick Miley and Austin Palmer

 Ad-free.
 Influence-free.
 Powered by Testing.